Tigers vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 20 doubles, a triple, seven home runs, 18 walks and 35 RBI (75 total hits).
-He has swiped three bases.
+- Castellanos has collected 75 hits with 20 doubles, a triple, seven home runs and 18 walks.
+He has driven in 35 runs with three stolen bases.

 Castellanos Recent Games